macroxue/keyboard-diy/README.md

  * Fn key is at the home position of left thumb, which makes cursor moving keys on the right half easily accessible.
  * Ctrl and Fn keys are dual-role modifiers.
 When tapped, they produce Escape, Enter and Backspace instead.
 The only downside is that they can’t auto-repeat because they are modifiers when pressed and held.
 (Hint: Use Ctrl-Backspace to delete words.)
  * Left-click and right-click are at the bottom row of the left half.
 One can move the mouse with right hand and click on the keyboard with left hand.
- * Brackets and Backslash are atx the bottom row of the right half.
+ * Brackets and Backslash are at the bottom row of the right half.
 Single-quote is right above Enter.
 These changes allow the right half to have only 6 columns and mirror the left half.

 ## Parts